philsaurabh/Pytorch-zero-to-GANs-Jovian/README.md

 # Pytorch-zero-to-GANs-Jovian
-Contains all exercises for the named online course
+Contains all exercises for the named online course with some modifications